robstoll/atrium/README.md

 ## 0.9.0
 - introduce `Expect<T>` with an invariant `T` (see [#56](https://github.com/robstoll/atrium/issues/56), the current solution with `Assert<out T>` will be deprecated and removed with 1.0.0)
 - introduce `feature` instead of `property` and `returnValueOf` (see [#40](https://github.com/robstoll/atrium/issues/40))
-- introduce jdk8 specific assertion functions.
+- optionally, introduce jdk8 specific assertion functions, e.g. for `Optional` or `Path`

 ## 0.10.0
 - fix verbosity issues in conjunction with feature assertions and explanatory assertion groups.
+- provide an easy way to create failure hints

+## 0.11.0
 - Json assertions (state your wishes in [#45](https://github.com/robstoll/atrium/issues/45))

-## 0.11.0
+## 0.12.0
 - see if we can further improve error reporting in the IDE with the help of opentest4j exceptions.
 - Generating testing reports in html.
   - generate multiple reports in the same test run.

+## 0.13.0 (or 1.0.0)
 - extension for Spek so that reporting includes the `describe`, `it` etc.

-## 0.12.0 (or 1.0.0)
 - Inclusion of mockk's verify (so that it appears in the report as well).

 Are you missing something else?